CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-04-Scale-the-application-and-Validate-HA.md

 ### Task 4: Autoscaling on Azure Kubernetes Service cluster

-In this task, you will be enabling the cluster autoscaler for the existing AKS cluster and you will be autoscaling the cluster node pools.
+In this task, you will enable the cluster autoscaler for the existing AKS cluster and autoscale the cluster node pools.

 1. Navigate back to your Windows command prompt.

-   - If you are not logged into Azure, log in to Azure with the command below **(1)**.Then a popup appears for _SignIn_ then choose **Work or school account (2)** and click on **Continue (3)**.
+   - If you are not logged into Azure, log in to Azure with the command below **(1)**.Then a pop-up appears for _SignIn,_ then choose **Work or school account (2)** and click on **Continue (3)**.
       ```
       az login
       ```
       ![](media/E4T4S1.png)

-      > **Note:** If you are unable to see the pop for Signin minimize the command prompt to view the popup window.
+      > **Note:** If you are unable to see the pop-up for Signin, minimize the command prompt to view the pop-up window.

-   - On the **Sign into Microsoft Azure** tab, you will see the login screen, in that enter the following email/username and then click on **Next**.
+   - On the **Sign into Microsoft Azure** tab, you will see the login screen.
+Enter the following email/username and then click **Next**.

       * Email/Username: <inject key="AzureAdUserEmail"></inject>